tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

 - implement add_trigger_task.
 - Need to be able to handle the case of empty queue:
   - I should set up a wake up time somehow
+- improve logging by allowing a value to be reported.
+- Motor with duty level 0% or 100% could be excluded from the queue.
 - Think about a good way to report an error.
 Right now macro error() reports an error to a serial port.
 - Add a function that reports how much time we got before the next task.
 - dynamic allocation of tasks.
 - in schedule_task(), check if the current position of the task is good, and no reshuffling required.
+- Driving motors with 100Hz PWM works just fine with the H-Bridge and the motors I have.
+However playing with these numbers lead to unexpected results. for example: period=5000 and step=20 caused a lot of problems.
+  Need to play more with these constants.
 - other types of tasks that can be implemented:
     trigger_boolean:
         : period